ckeditor/ckeditor5/docs/features/feature-digest.md

-				that lets you:• Select an arbitrary rectangular table fragment – a few cells from different rows, a column (or a few of them) or a row (or multiple rows).• Apply formatting or add a link to all selected cells at once.The table selection plugin is loaded automatically by the <code>Table</code> plugin.
+				that lets you:• Select an arbitrary rectangular table fragment – a few cells from different rows, a column (or a few of them) or a row (or multiple rows).• Apply formatting or add a link to all selected cells at once.
+The table selection plugin is loaded automatically by the <code>Table</code> plugin.
 			</td>
 		</tr>